bowen-gao/sbdd_practical_evaluation/README.md

 ## Model Training and Sampling

-The code for models used in our benchmark is from their official repositories:
+The code for the five models we tested is located in the models folder.
+We have made minor modifications to the dataset reading code to accommodate our new data.
+However, the training and sampling execution methods are consistent with those in the official repositories.

+For detailed execution instructions, please refer to the official documentation of the respective repositories:

 LiGAN: https://github.com/mattragoza/LiGAN